Carta Testamento

-The Carta Testamento (/pt/, lit.
+The Carta Testamento (/pt-BR/, lit.
 'Testament Letter') is a letter written by former Brazilian president Getúlio Vargas to the people of Brazil before his suicide.
 It is considered to be among the defining documents of 20th century Brazilian history.
 His letter read: "Nothing remains except my blood.
-I gave you my life, now I give you mye death.
+I gave you my life, now I give you my death.
 I choose this way to defend you, for my soul will be with you, my name shall be a flag for your struggle.(...)
 Serenely, I take my first step on the road to eternity and I leave life to enter History."

 Background

-On the night of 24 August 1954, president Vargas was thought to be partly responsible for an assassination attempt against Carlos Lacerda, who was a leading voice opposing the Vargas policies.
+On the night of 24 August 1954, president Vargas was thought to be partly responsible for the Rua Tonelero shooting, an assassination attempt against Carlos Lacerda, who was a leading voice opposing Vargas' policies.
 The suspicion was supported by the Brazilian Armed Forces and a sizeable portion of the public.

 Upon receiving an ultimatum from the military demanding his resignation, Vargas went from his office into his bedroom and shot himself.
-He left a note, which was subsequently read to the crowds who had gathered at the presidential residence to demand his resignation.
+He left a note, which was subsequently read to the crowds who had gathered at the presidential residence to demand his resignation, and over radio within an hour.
 The response was a spontaneous eruption of a supportive chant: "Getúlio, Getúlio!
-Queremos Getúlio!"
-(Portuguese for "Getúlio, Getúlio!
-We Want Getúlio!").
-As per Brazilian copyright law, the letter entered the public domain on 1 January 2025, 70 full calendar years after Vargas' suicide.
+We want Getúlio!"